sktedro/flappy_bird_ai/README.md

+makefile
+  - Builds main.c, sort.c and wgen.c in build/ folder upon "make" command

+./automake
+  - Automatically build when something changes
+  Run on the background so the project will be built every time anything in the directory changes

+sh autorun.sh [batch number] [desired amount of outputs]
+  - AI Trainer
+  Automatically generates weights based on previous batch (or totally randomly if batch number is 0), tests these weights in the game and every weight that was successful (more than one barrier was crossed by the bird) is then written to weightsXXX_o file in data/
+  TODO: Automatically sort when done
+  TODO: Automatically run next batch when done
+  TODO: If no batch number entered, go from the last one

+./build/main [] []

+./build/sort [] []
+  - AI Output sorter - sorts weight sets based on score that was achieved using that set

+./build/wgen [batch] [desired amount of generated weights]
-Weight generator:
+  - AI Weight generator

-The weight generation algorithm must be started from it's PARENT folder: ./weightGen/weightGen [batch] [how many]

-It generates weights into ../data/weightsXXX_i in format: float;float;float;float;float

-For batches higher than 1 it takes data from previous batch (weightsXXX_o).
+  It generates weights into ../data/weightsXXX_i in format: float;float;float;float;float For batches higher than 1 it takes data from previous batch (weightsXXX_o) and randomly adds or substracts fractions of 1.